mrmasterplan/rwklevelfiles/editor/README.md

 - 0.1 is the lowest slider value in game.
 - 1.1 is the highest slider value in game.
 - 0.6 is the default value of the slider
-- 0.75 corresponds exactly to the robot waling speed
+- 0.75 corresponds exactly to the robot walking speed

 ### Level Tags